bbperry/phase-1-project/README.md

 ## Functionality

 1. Powerful Search Bar - Search from hundreds and thousands of recipes from around the world.
-Once a keyword has been search, we'll present 5 food choices to choose from.
+Once a keyword has been search, we'll present matches to choose from.
 2. Random - Can't decide?
 We got a delicious recipe waiting for you just a click away.
 3. Drop Down Menu - Drop down menu that shows cuisines by country
 4. Image preview of your meal - Dishes will be presented in a large finished product.